travis-ci/worker/README.md

 compute instance.
-It's responsible for getting the bash script from [travis-build](https://github.com/travis-ci/travis-build), spinning up the compute instance (VM, Docker container, or maybe something different), uploading the bash script, running it and streaming the logs back to [travis-logs](https://github.com/travis-ci/travis-logs).
+It's responsible for getting the bash script from [travis-build](https://github.com/travis-ci/travis-build), spinning up the compute instance (VM, Docker container, or maybe something different), uploading the bash script, running it, and streaming the logs back to [travis-logs](https://github.com/travis-ci/travis-logs).
 It also sends state updates to [travis-hub](https://github.com/travis-ci/travis-hub).